-19.2.19.3.
+19.2.
 Cancelling Life Policies-Retail Clients

-19.2.1.19.3.1.
-New Life Policies-right to cancel
+19.2.1 View Life Policies-right to cancel

-Subject to COB 19.2.3 and 19.2.4, aA Retail Client has a right to cancel, in accordance with the rules under COB 19.2, a new Life Policy effected by an Insurer.
+Subject to COB 19.2.3 and 19.2.4, a Retail Client has a right to cancel a new Life Policy effected by an Insurer.

-An Insurer may voluntarily provide additional cancellation rights, or rights exercisable during a longer period than allowed under this division COB 19.2, but, if it does so, these should be on terms similar to those in this division COB 19.2.
+An Insurer may voluntarily provide additional cancellation rights, or rights exercisable during a longer period than allowed under COB 19.2, but, if it does so, these should be on terms similar to those in COB 19.2.

-19.2.2.19.3.2.
-Variations of Life Policies-right to cancel
+19.2.2 Variations of Life Policies-right to cancel

-- (1) Subject to COB 19.2.3 and 19.2.4, aA Retail Client has a right to cancel an existing Life Policy effected by an Insurer if the policy is varied and the variation has the effect of - increasing regular premiums or payments, or a single premium or payment,by more than 25% on the original premium or payment (or the previous highest agreed premium or payment); or - (b) introducing fresh policy terms; or - (c) imposing on the Client additional or increased obligations under the policy; or - (d) reducing, or otherwise materially altering, the Client's benefits under the policy. - (2) This rule does not apply to the variation of a Life Policy if- - (a) the variation is the result of a pre-selected option; or - (b) the variation arises out of the settlement of a claim for damages or compensation connected with a previous contract.
+- (1) Subject to COB 19.2.3 and 19.2.4, a Retail Client has a right to cancel an existing Life Policy effected by an Insurer if the policy is varied and the variation has the effect of- - (a) increasing regular premiums or payments, or a single premium or payment, by more than 25% on the original premium or payment (or the previous highest agreed premium or payment); or

-19.2.3.19.3.3.
-Life policies-when cancellation right can be exercised
+- (b) introducing fresh policy terms; or - (c) imposing on the Client additional or increased obligations under the policy; or - (d) reducing, or otherwise materially altering, the Client's benefits under the policy. - (2) This rule does not apply to the variation of a Life Policy if- - (a) the variation is the result of a pre-selected option; or - (b) the variation arises out of the settlement of a claim for damages or compensation connected with a previous contract.

-(1) A Retail Client may exercise a cancellation right in relation to a Life Policy effected by an Insurer with the Client only during the cancellation period for the investment.
+19.2.4 Life policies-when cancellation right can be exercised

-- (2) For a new Life Policy, the cancellation period- - (a) starts on the day the Authorised FirmInsurer, or relevant Insurance Intermediary, gives the Retail Client a policy document containing all the terms of the policy under COB 5.6.9 (Life policies-provision of policy document); and - (b) ends at the end of 30 days after that day. - (3) For an existing Life Policy that is varied, the cancellation period- - (a) starts on the later of the following: - (i) the day the Authorised FirmInsurer, or relevant Insurance Intermediary, tells the Retail Client that the variation has taken effect; - (ii) the day the Authorised FirmInsurer, or relevant Insurance Intermediary, gives the Retail Client a written copy of the variation; - (iii) the day the Authorised FirmInsurer, or relevant Insurance Intermediary, gives the Retail Client the Product Disclosure Document or disclosure documentation required by COB 5.6.2 (Product disclosure document-provision requirement) for the variation; and - (b) ends at the end of the 30 days after that day.
+- (1) A Retail Client may exercise a cancellation right in relation to a Life Policy effected by an Insurer with the Client only during the cancellation period for the investment. - (2) For a new Life Policy, the cancellation period- - (a) starts on the day the Insurer, or relevant Insurance Intermediary, gives the Retail Client a policy document containing all the terms of the policy under COB 5.6.9 (Life policies-provision of policy document); and - (b) ends at the end of 30 days after that day. - (3) For an existing Life Policy that is varied, the cancellation period- - (a) starts on the later of the following: - (i) the day the Insurer, or relevant Insurance Intermediary, tells the Retail Client that the variation has taken effect; - (ii) the day the Insurer, or relevant Insurance Intermediary, gives the Retail Client a written copy of the variation; - (iii) the day the Insurer, or relevant Insurance Intermediary, gives the Retail Client the Product Disclosure Document or disclosure documentation required by COB 5.6.2 (Product disclosure document-provision requirement) for the variation; and - (b) ends at the end of the 30 days after that day.

-19.2.4.19.3.4.
-Life policies-exercising cancellation right
+19.2.4 Life policies-exercising cancellation right

-- (1) This rule applies if a Retail Client has a right under COB 19.2.1+) New Life Policies-right to cancel)- or COB 19.2.2 (Variations of Life Policies-right to cancel) to cancel a Life Policy effected by an Insurer with the Client. - (2) The Retail Client may exercise the cancellation right by giving notice of the exercise of the right to the Insurer in a durable medium. - (3) Without limiting subrule (2), if the Retail Client exercises the right in accordance with information given to the Client by the Insurer, the Client is taken to have complied with the subrule.
+- (1) This rule applies if a Retail Client has a right under COB 19.2.1)New Life Policies right to cancel) or COB 19.2.2 (Variations of Life Policies-right to cancel) to cancel a Life Policy effected by an Insurer with the Client. - (2) The Retail Client may exercise the cancellation right by giving notice of the exercise of the right to the Insurer in a durable medium. - (3) Without limiting subrule (2), if the Retail Client exercises the right in accordance with information given to the Client by the Insurer, the Client is taken to have complied with the subrule.